seung-lab/cloud-volume/README.md

 * download_to_shared_memory - Instead of using ordinary numpy memory allocations, download to shared memory.
     Be careful, shared memory is like a file and doesn't disappear unless explicitly unlinked. (`vol.unlink_shared_memory()`)
 * upload_from_shared_memory - Upload from a given shared memory block without making a copy.
+* download_point - Download the region around this mip 0 coordinate at a given mip level.

 ### CloudVolume Properties